Suboptimality analysis of receding horizon quadratic control with unknown linear systems and its applications in learning-based control: Conclusions

 \section{Conclusions}

-Motivated by the recent studies on the LQR controller of unknown linear systems, this work aims to analyze the suboptimality of the nominal receding-horizon LQR controller with an inexact model.
-By deriving a novel perturbation analysis of the Riccati difference equation, we have obtained a novel performance upper bound of the controller that quantifies the effect of the modeling error, the terminal value function error, and the prediction horizon.
-Despite the trade-off of the above errors and the prediction error on the control performance, our suboptimality analysis suggests that the prediction horizon should be chosen to either $1$ or $+\infty$, depending on the relative difference between the modeling error and the terminal value function error.
-Besides the above insight, this obtained performance bound has also been shown to be useful for analyzing the performance of learning-based receding-horizon LQ controllers.
+This work analyzes the suboptimality of RHC under the joint effect of the modeling error, the terminal value function error, and the prediction horizon in the LQ setting.
+By deriving a novel perturbation analysis of the Riccati difference equation, we have obtained a novel performance upper bound of the controller.
+The bound suggests that letting the prediction horizon be $1$ or $+\infty$ can potentially be beneficial, depending on the relative difference between the modeling error and the terminal matrix error.
+Moreover, when an infinite horizon is desired, a prediction horizon larger than the controllability index can be sufficient for achieving a near-optimal performance.
+Besides the above insight, this obtained performance upper bound has also been shown to be useful for analyzing the performance of learning-based receding-horizon LQ controllers.

-Future work includes the combination of the obtained performance bound and error bounds from approximate value iteration, to provide end-to-end guarantees for RHC controllers with non-zero terminal value function that is learned from the value iteration.
-In addition, the extension of the obtained results to constrained RHC controllers with possibly nonlinear dynamics or output feedback is also an important direction.